syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Radial-Gauge.md

 #### Customizing scales

-You can customize scales added to the Radial Gauge using the properties listed in the following table:
+You can customize scales added to the RadialGauge using the properties listed in the following table:

 <table>